Terms and spelling

 Do not

-Don't spell out acronyms or initialisms that are well known.
-For example, NSW or EFTPOS.
+Spell out acronyms or initialisms that are universally understood (for example, NSW, EFTPOS)

 The NSW Government has reformed the compulsory third party (CTP) insurance scheme to reduce the costs of CTP green slips.